 One of the essential mandates passed on to the new organization was the responsible and unbiased maintenance of a point system for annual awards.
 Equestran Canada continues to be responsible for national programs such as U25, Rules, Officials as well as allocation of competition dates.

-The OHJA is a member association of the Ontario Equestrian Federation.
-It is funded by memberships and the levy program administered by Jump Canada.
-Hunter, Equitation, and Jumper programs are developed and maintained by the OHJA and include the Annual Awards program and the maintenance of a point system used to determine Ontario qualifying competitors at The Royal Agricultural Winter Fair®.
+The OHJA is a member association of Ontario Equestrian.
+It is funded by annual memberships administered by an elected Board of Directors.
+Hunter, Equitation, and Jumper programs are developed and maintained by the OHJA and include the Provincial Annual Awards program and the maintenance of a point system used to determine OHJA Year End Awards.
 The Hunter/Equitation Committee, Jumper Committee and Banquet committees all work together to maintain and implement the programs designed each year.
-Information to the membership is shared through our website, social media channels and InGate magazine.
+Information to the membership is shared through our website, social media channels and InGate digital magazine.